MentallyQuill/ST-Wandlight/README.md

 <div align="center"><img src="Images/dynamic-canon.jpg" width="600"></div>

-Characters know only what they could know by the date in the timestamp.
+In combination with manual Lore Anchoring (via Author's Note, Lorebooks), reduces out-of-order and omnicient knowledge based on the date in the timestamp.
 When the chat history contradicts canon, the chat history is operative truth.
+Stronger reasoning models recommended for most effective canon adherence.

 ### Fog of Hogwarts